TITLE 77: PUBLIC HEALTH

 1) Home health services from members of the agency staff, as well as those under contractual arrangements, shall be provided in accordance with the plan of treatment and the patient care plan.
 The patient care plan shall be written by appropriate members of the home health services team based upon the plan of treatment and an assessment of the patient's needs, resources, family and environment.
-A registered nurse shall make the initial assessment.
-Assessment by other members of the health services team shall be made on orders of the patient's physician or podiatrist or by request of a registered nurse.
+An RN shall make the initial assessment.
+An assessment by other members of the health services team shall be made on orders of the patient's physician, or podiatrist or by request of an RN.
 If the patient's physician has ordered only therapy services, the appropriate therapist (physical therapist, speech-language pathologist or occupational therapist) may perform the initial assessment.

 2) The patient care plan shall be updated as often as the patient's condition indicates.
 The plan shall be maintained as a permanent part of the patient's record.
 The patient care plan shall indicate:

 B) Patient's goals, family's goals, and service goals;